Homelessness in the United States: Definitions and categories

 The United States Department of Housing and Urban Development acknowledges four categories of people who qualify as legally homeless: (1) those who are currently homeless, (2) those who will become homeless in the imminent future, (3) certain youths and families with children who suffer from home instability caused by a hardship, and (4) those who suffer from home instability caused by domestic violence.

-According to the Stewart B. McKinney Act, 42 U.S.C. § 11301, et seq.
-(1994), a person is considered homeless if they "lack a fixed, regular, and adequate nighttime residence and ... has a primary nighttime residency that is: (A) a supervised publicly or privately operated shelter designed to provide temporary living accommodations...
+According to the 1994 Stewart B. McKinney Act, a person is considered homeless if they "lack a fixed, regular, and adequate nighttime residence and ... has a primary nighttime residency that is: (A) a supervised publicly or privately operated shelter designed to provide temporary living accommodations...
 (B) an institution that provides a temporary residence for individuals intended to be institutionalized, or (C) a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings."
 Human Rights Watch (2010) identified emancipated teenagers in California as a new homeless population.

 Homeless veterans

-Homeless veterans are persons who have served in the armed forces who are homeless or living without access to secure and appropriate accommodation.
-By HUD point-in-time measurements, there were an estimated 37,252 homeless veterans in the United States during January 2020; or 8 percent of all homeless adults.
-Just over 8 percent of homeless U.S. veterans are female.
+Homeless veterans are persons who have served in the armed forces, who are homeless or living without access to secure and appropriate accommodation.
+In January 2020, by HUD point-in-time measurements, there were an estimated 37,252 homeless veterans in the United States, or 8 percent of all homeless adults.
+In 2020, just over 8 percent of homeless U.S. veterans were female.

-Throughout the 21st century, homeless service providers and the Federal government have been able to reduce chronic homelessness and homelessness among Veterans with targeted efforts and interagency cooperation on initiatives like the HUD-VASH program.
+Throughout the 21st century, homeless service providers and the Federal government have been able to reduce chronic homelessness and homelessness among Veterans with targeted efforts and interagency cooperation on initiatives, like the HUD-VASH program.
 Indeed, the prominent role of the Department of Veterans Affairs and its joined up approach to veteran welfare help to distinguish the US response to veteran homelessness internationally.

 Youth homelessness

 The number of homeless children in the US grew from 1.2 million in 2007 to 1.6 million in 2010.
-The US defines homelessness as "individuals who lack a fixed, regular, and adequate nighttime residence," per McKinney–Vento Homeless Assistance Act.
+The US defines homelessness as "individuals who lack a fixed, regular, and adequate nighttime residence," per the 1987 McKinney–Vento Homeless Assistance Act.
 The number of homeless children reached record highs in 2011, 2012, and 2013 at about three times their number in 1983.
-An "estimated two million [youth] run away from or are forced out of their homes each year" in the United States.
+In 2010, a study found that an "estimated two million [youth] run away from or are forced out of their homes each year" in the United States.

-One out of 50 children or 1.5 million children in United States of America will be homeless each year.
-In 2013 that number jumped to one out of 30 children, or 2.5 million.
+In 2009, one out of 50 children or 1.5 million children in United States of America was homeless each year.
+In 2013, that number jumped to one out of 30 children, or 2.5 million.